A generation ago, Australians raised chickens for their eggs. Cockerals and spent layers were culled for their meat; thus it was an occasional treat.

 Falkai Farm, Strathalbyn

-On occasion Katherine and Luke sell chicken for braising aged over one and a half years old.
-Such is the beauty of farming dual purpose breeds!
-They have spent their lives free ranging, routinely moved onto fresh pasture.
+Over winter, Kat and Luke process chicken aged over one and a half years old.
+They are perfect for slow cooking, like braising, soups and stews.
+The chickens have spent their lives free ranging, routinely moved onto fresh pasture.

 Inman Valley Poultry, Yankalilla

 Got a photo?
 Send it to me at info AT flavourcrusader DOT com